wp-plugins/wp-photo-album-plus/readme.txt

 * 010: Fixed a Invalid argument supplied for foreach() warning in upload.
 * 011: Fixed a wrong link from thumbnail to slideshow.
 * 012: Changed the check for minimal size of thumbnail frame.
+* 013: Fixed a problem where a bullet was displayed as &bull in some browsers.

 = 3.0.0 =